Habitat at Home: Where to Find Native Plants

 Why Native Plants?

-Many of our common garden plants come from other parts of the world.
+Many common garden plants come from other parts of the world and many of them are lovely.
 You can definitely have a great looking garden with or without native plants.
 So why grow natives?
 Because insects like to eat them!
 That might seem counterintuitive at first, but think about it.

 Where to Get Native Plants